hardikroongta8/hardikroongta8/README.md

 Here are some of the backend development projects I've contributed to:

 1. **MyChats** - This project involved developing the backend infrastructure for a web application.
-It utilized [Sockets.io, NodeJS, ExpressJS and MongoDB] to handle tasks such as [Realtime changes, fetching and storing data].
+It utilized Sockets.io, NodeJS, ExpressJS and MongoDB to handle tasks such as realtime changes, fetching and storing data.
 You can find more details and the source code [here](https://github.com/hardikroongta8/mychats_backend).

 Feel free to explore these backend development projects and see how I tackled various challenges.
 Your feedback and suggestions are always appreciated.